 Carats (abbreviated to ct.) are units of weight used to measure diamonds and other precious stones.
-It has a direct correlation with price and is one of the key factors considered when valuing a stone.
+One of the 4 C’s of diamond grading, diamond carat weight has a direct correlation with price and is one of the key factors considered when valuing a stone.
 The simplest equation used to determine the price of your diamond is:

 Diamond Price= Price per Carat x Carat Weight